ibm-cloud-docs/dl/faqs.md

 Six MZRs are in plan for 1H20 (Frankfurt, Tokyo, London, and Sydney in 1H20; Toronto and Sao Paulo in 2H20.

-## If Direct Link "2.0" is not available for SZRs, how do  financial services clients handle the data that they need to keep in their regions?
+## If Direct Link "2.0" is not available for Single-Zone Regions (SZRs), how do financial services clients handle the data that they need to keep in their regions?
 {: #roadmap-szrs}
 {: faq}